 I found this flashlight is rugged, inexpensive, and bright, and that works as advertised.
-While I have no doubt it makes an excellent construction light, I found it did very well in a law enforcement and home defense capacity.
+While I have no doubt it makes an excellent construction light, I found it did surprisingly well in a law enforcement and home defense capacity.

 The DeWalt 3D is bright.
 Using common D-cell batteries, the DeWalt flashlight throws a bright 131 lumens.
-And since D-cell batteries are both inexpensive and available at virtually any store, you should alway be able to keep this light running without hurting the wallet.
+And since D-cell batteries are both inexpensive and available at virtually any store, you should always be able to keep this light running without hurting the wallet.
 Also, D-cell batteries are normally stored by people for emergency preparedness situations, so it may share a common power source with other items such as radios in your preparedness gear.

 The D-cells are obviously heavy, which means it is less easy to carry for long times as compared to lighter flashlights, but they also give the flashlight the heft needed to use it as an improvised impact weapon if needed.
 For someone keeping the light near the bedside for any nighttime intruders, having a heavy flashlight for close encounters may be appealing.

 As many of you know, I am a full-time police officer with a Florida department.
-I carried the 3D flashlight on-duty for several weeks, and was very pleased with its performance.
-I found the DeWalt 3D to be brighter than the department issued MagCharger flashlights, the long-time standard flashlight in police work.
+I carried the 3D flashlight on-duty for several weeks and was very pleased with its performance.
+I found the DeWalt 3D to be brighter than the department-issued MagCharger flashlights, the long-time standard flashlight in police work.